prichey/prestonrichey.com/src/pages/projects/professional/canizen/index.md

 ---
 title: "@canizen"
 date: "2016"
-lede: "A Twitterbot made shows if one of Barkley's Zen Rooms are available."
+lede: "A Twitterbot that shows if one of Barkley's Zen Rooms is available."
 link: ""
 repo: ""
 order: 8